-Overall I would give BurstNET network and speed 3/5 but taking what you pay in account, I would go with 4/5 again.
+Overall I would give BurstNET network and speed 3/5 but taking what you pay into the account, I would go with 4/5 again.

 This was one of the key facts I went to BurstNET for.
-BurstNET is very cheap compared to other providers but the price you pay clearly shows as other part such as support seems to be affected by cut backs.
-On the other hand, lately they seems to be picking up again.
+BurstNET is very cheap compared to other providers but the price you pay shows as another part such as support seems to be affected by cutbacks.
+On the other hand, lately, they seem to be picking up again.
 In relation to price, I would give them 5/5.

-I would say BurstNET is a good provider but does have some short falls.
+I would say BurstNET is a good provider but does have some shortfalls.
 Sure my experience was not always perfect and I have had the random suspensions even though I never got an e-mail from them but regardless I would say I had a good experience and I am sure others would have the same.
-The main reason I left them is because of the massive server failure I had for a unknown reason and I was planning to move to a cloud based solution within months so it felt like a good time to do it.
+The main reason I left them is because of the massive server failure I had for an unknown reason and I was planning to move to a cloud-based solution within months so it felt like a good time to do it.

 So there you have it; another datacenter I say farewell too.
-For those wondering I have moved over to VPS.NET and we will see within months if they are as good as I been reading up on.
+For those wondering, I have moved over to VPS.NET and we will see within months if they are as good as I have been reading up on.